ycdxsb/PocOrExp_in_Github/2018/README.md

 - [https://github.com/pradeepjairamani/WolfCMS-XSS-POC](https://github.com/pradeepjairamani/WolfCMS-XSS-POC) :  ![starts](https://img.shields.io/github/stars/pradeepjairamani/WolfCMS-XSS-POC.svg) ![forks](https://img.shields.io/github/forks/pradeepjairamani/WolfCMS-XSS-POC.svg)

 ## CVE-2018-6791
  An issue was discovered in soliduiserver/deviceserviceaction.cpp in KDE Plasma Workspace before 5.12.0.
 When a vfat thumbdrive that contains `` or $() in its volume label is plugged in and mounted through the device notifier, it's interpreted as a shell command, leading to a possibility of arbitrary command execution.
-An example of an offending volume label is &quot;$(touch b)&quot; -- this will create a file called b in the home folder.
+An example of an offending volume label is "$(touch b)" -- this will create a file called b in the home folder.